Fort McMurray: The new hall is progressing nicely and is enclosed for the winter. Plumbing and electrical work are in progress.

 Huntsville: A week of children’s meetings finished on October 23 with Lorne Langfeld.

 Mississauga: The saints of the Applewood Heights assembly enjoyed recent visits from Wm.
 Metcalf and Ken Taylor.
 Brother Taylor also gave a report of the work in Dominica and the damage due to the hurricane.

 St. Thomas: The recent Thanksgiving conference was a time of spiritual blessing and fellowship.
-The missionary reports on Saturday morning, shared by Josh Valvano (New Jersey) and Stephen Harper (Malawi), were both informative and challenging.
+The missionary report on Saturday morning by Stephen Harper (Malawi) was informative and challenging.
 Gene Higgins, Brian Kember, Andrew Robertson, Dan Shutt, William Skates, and Shawn St. Clair gave encouraging and refreshing ministry.
-Gary Sharpe presented the gospel to the Sunday school children and parents.
+Gary Sharp presented the gospel to the Sunday school children and parents.
 The gospel was faithfully preached both Saturday and Sunday evenings.
 Following the conference, Bruce Rodgers gave a night of foundational teaching on John 1:1-18.

 Unionville: The assembly was thankful for interest and attendance in a two-week Mandarin gospel effort with Stephen Vance and Thomas Piao.
 Many from the ongoing ESL programs attended on various nights and heard the gospel preached in their own language, while an English translation was put up on the screen for others to follow along.
 Prayer is appreciated that the seed sown will reap salvation in the coming weeks at the ESL sessions.